Higher-categorical combinatorics of configuration spaces of Euclidean space

-\end{itemize} We will denote such a $[p]$-point of $\RRef^0(M)$ simply as $(X \xra{\sf ref} M\times \Delta^p)$.
+We will denote such a $[p]$-point of $\RRef^0(M)$ simply as $\left(X \xra{\sf ref} M\times \Delta^p\right)$.
 Example~2.1.7 of \cite{AFT} shows that the product of stratified spaces is naturally a stratified space.
-We consider $M \times \Delta^p$ as a product stratified space, where $M$ is trivially stratified over the poset with a singleton, and $\Delta^p$ is given the standard stratification (see Example~\ref{standard}).
+We consider $M \times \Delta^p$ as a product stratified space, where $M$ is trivially stratified over the poset with a singleton, and $\Delta^p$ is given the standard stratification (Ex.~\ref{standard}).

-\begin{remark} Informally, an object in $\RRef^0(M)$ is a refinement of $M$ in which the $(n-1)$-skeleton of the domain is a finite set, and a morphism in $Ref^0(M)$ is a path of such refinements of $M$ witnessing anti-collision of strata and disappearences of strata. \end{remark}
+Informally, an object in $\RRef^0(M)$ is a refinement of $M$ in which the $\left(n-1\right)$-skeleton of the domain is a finite set, and a morphism in $\RRef^0(M)$ is a path of such refinements of $M$ witnessing anticollision and disappearances of strata.

 \begin{observation} There is a natural forgetful functor